AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/displaying-images.md

 This means that you will not waste large amounts of memory to display the album cover art, even though the Web API returns quite large files.&#x20;

 Also notice how the `LoadCover` method is coded to run asynchronously, and on a background thread.
-This is so that the UI thread does not get blocked and make the UI unresponsive.&#x20;
+This is so that the UI thread does not get blocked and make the UI unresponsive.

 ## Load Cover Art

 In this step you will alter the album search (in the music store view model) so that the cover art is loaded for each album that is found.
-To maintain the responsiveness of the app, you will make this process both asynchronous and cancellable.  &#x20;
+To maintain the responsiveness of the app, you will make this process both asynchronous and cancellable.

 Firstly, you will need to add a method that can start loading the album covers whenever search results are returned.
-You will make this method asynchronous and cancellable.&#x20;
+You will make this method asynchronous and cancellable.

 To add the method to load album cover art, follow this procedure: